 If you have a high ACE score and still have your health, terrific!
 You might want to look at processing some of your underlying emotional trauma through inner healing, flower essences, there are so many helpful modalities out there.
 In particular, you are going to want to address fragmentation.
 If you're a newbie to that, you can download the first 5 chapters of our book as the free sample and that will get you up to speed on the basics.

 On the physical side, if you are routinely using immune boosters like echinacea to stay healthy in winter, stop it.
 Because they are so stimulatory to the system, it's possible they can put you in overdrive when it's unnecessary and bring an autoimmune disease onset if you're already pre-disposed.
 Use them for a week at a time when you need them, and focus on building your immunity in other ways such as dealing with stress, getting adequate rest, and a healthy diet.
 You know, the boring basics.
 I stopped getting the flu when I started loosely following the 180 Degree Diet, which raises your core body temp so it can fight things off.

 If you have an autoimmune condition, the same advice for emotional healing goes, and on the physical side here is an article with some steps from a functional medicine doc.
 Absolutely there's hope!
 You might also look at your generational lineage and see if there was conflict between all that you are, and find some help with that.

 Flower essences will vary depending on your particular types of trauma.
-Aftershock, Heart Healer, Fragment Finder along with the Broken to Whole book, or the New Hope essence can be places to start and a great adjunct to all the other things you are doing.
+Aftershock, Heart Healer, Fragment Finder along with the Broken to Whole book, can be places to start and a great adjunct to all the other things you are doing.
 If you can't decide, there's a kit, or we can work out a custom combo.